Vincent van Gogh - Sunflowers (1887) - Paper Poster N202

 7. Museum, Provenance and Exhibition History

-8. Interesting Facts (at least 10)
+8. Interesting Facts

-6. Chrome yellow pigments in the painting have darkened over time.
+6. Chrome yellow pigments have partially darkened.

 9. Conclusion